 The choice of non-floating support designs in some Newtonian reflectors further complicates matters.
 Using more than a three-point adhesive system, or simply cork pads, on a non-floating cell often spells trouble (both are fine with floating cells).
 These construction shortcomings can introduce astigmatism, even in otherwise impeccably made mirrors.

 The secondary mirror is equally vital for a reflecting or catadioptric telescope’s performance.
 Flaws, often resulting from insufficient testing or issues during the polishing process of making hordes of flat mirrors, can compromise the entire optical system.
 Like with primary mirrors, a hurried polish or a mismatched polishing tool can degrade the quality of the secondary mirror.
-Bad secondary mirrors are the biggest killer of present-day commercial Dobsonians’ sharpness.
-They’re usually not unusable, but at high magnifications, the view suffers.
-This is very different from the intentional oversight we mentioned earlier.

-A not-quite-flat secondary mirror manifests as astigmatism at the eyepiece or oval/cross-shaped stars even at the center of the field.
-This can be confused with astigmatism inherent in the primary mirror or its supporting cell.
 The key to testing your secondary mirror is ruling out your primary mirror by rotating it and aiming at a patch of sky straight up.
 A badly supported primary won’t have astigmatism when pointed straight up, though if it has inherent astigmatism, it will.
 Figure out how to rotate the primary mirror in its cell (it doesn’t matter if you have to re-glue it; do it).

 For those facing issues with secondary mirrors, replacements are available.
 Companies like GSO, offered through Agena Astro in the USA, provide quality replacements.
 Antares Optics goes a step further, offering interferometer testing to different standards, as does Ostahowski Optical.

 A turned-down edge is a common occurrence with many refractors and reflectors, where the edge of the optic focuses light at a different point from the rest due to being over polished.
-This happens when polishing tools get caught on the edge or run too fast during manufacturing, and it is far too common with commercial scopes.
-The effect at the eyepiece or in images is fuzzy halos around stars.
-You can make a paper mask out of cardboard shaped like a ring to stop the telescope and block light from the edge, solving the problem at the cost of some aperture.
-The alternative is costly repolishing.
+This happens when polishing tools get caught on the edge or run too fast during manufacturing.
+It’s far too common with commercial scopes.

-Another effect solved by an aperture mask is spikes on stars originating from the intrusion of mirror or lens cell clips in the way of the aperture.
+Another effect solved by such an aperture mask is spikes on stars originating from the intrusion of mirror or lens cell clips in the way of the aperture.
 While stopping down the scope leads to less light gathering power, the aesthetic improvement of eliminating these diffraction spikes is quite pleasing in long-exposure astrophotos.

-In addition to a turned-down edge, other optical quality issues can occur with your primary objective lens or mirror.
 Like a turned down edge, at the heart of the issue of rough polishing is the selection of the polishing tool and the speed of the process.
 An inappropriate tool hardness or an excessively fast polishing speed can result in a surface that doesn’t have the required smoothness.
-Instead of the pristine mirror surface needed for precise images, rough polishing can introduce imperfections that scatter light, or “zones” where concentric rings of the mirror focus light at different points!

 Larger mirrors, with their broader surfaces, can be particularly prone to astigmatism.
 While the annealing process is essential to making strain-free glass, the support beneath the mirror provided during grinding and polishing plays a pivotal role.
 If not done correctly, these larger mirrors can fail to deliver their potential, casting images that lack sharpness and clarity with oval or cross-shaped stars.
 And remember, bad support can happen in the telescope too, even by the well-intentioned amateur or one-man shop telescope maker.

-Achieving the right parabolic shape (or other, for a Cassegrain or catadioptric type) is crucial for an effective telescope mirror.
-However, errors in judgment during testing or calibration issues with interferometers can lead to suboptimal spherical aberration correction.
-The outcome is a mirror that doesn’t focus light as effectively as it should.
 The Hubble Space Telescope’s primary mirror was a Cassegrain, specifically a Ritchey-Chretien, designed to have a hyperbolic mirror.
 It was underpolished to the point that an amateur with a flashlight and pocket knife could’ve figured it out by doing a Foucault test.
 It launched into space like that and cost millions of dollars for astronauts to fix.
 Oops.

 In telescopes like Newtonians, compromised primary and secondary mirrors can have a cascading effect on performance.
 Similarly, in Cassegrain telescopes, a subpar secondary or corrector plate can magnify existing issues, leading to severely degraded views.

-Schmidt-Cassegrain Telescopes (SCTs) embody the complexity and precision required in telescope manufacturing.
-With multiple optical components, each needing meticulous crafting and alignment, the room for error is significant.
 It’s no wonder that in the 1980s, during high demand caused by the return of Halley’s Comet, quality control took a back seat to meet production goals.
 Many SCTs from prominent manufacturers like Celestron, Meade, and Criterion (later known as Bausch & Lomb) had quality issues.
 While manufacturing has improved, producing an exceptional SCT remains a challenging feat due to the many variables involved.

 10. Your Own Eyes Might Be a Culprit

 When examining the clarity of a view through a telescope or binoculars, it’s easy to forget a crucial component: our own eyeballs and their optics.
 Every individual’s eyes are unique, and imperfections, though often minor, can influence what we see.
-Usually, the culprit is a temporary issue.
-Nearsightedness, farsightedness, and most other problems your eyeglasses or contacts correct for are rendered irrelevant by your telescope’s optics too.
-The exception is astigmatism, which we’ll get to.

 - Dry Eyes